Kandos, New South Wales: Company town

 The NSW Cement Lime and Coal Company was registered in May 1913, and floated in August that year to build a cement industry.
-The company purchased 100 acres from local farmer John Lloyd junior for £2000 on which to establish an industry and town.
+The company purchased 100 acres from local farmer John Lloyd Junior for £2000 on which to establish an industry and town.
 The industrial infrastructure was built during the first three years.
 Limestone was lifted from a nearby quarry and transported via an aerial ropeway.
 Coal and shale were mined nearby.
-Dams, a rail siding, railway station, stacks, silos and power house were built, kilns imported and machinery installed.
+Dams, railway sidings, a railway station, stacks, silos, and a powerhouse were built, kilns imported and machinery installed.
 Cement production began in August 1916.
 It took longer than anticipated to establish the industry because the first plant, supplied by Krupp Ltd Germany, was interned at Portuguese West Africa at the outbreak of the First World War, thus requiring General Manager Frank Oakden to sail to America and England to order another plant.
+Kandos was originally named Candos - an acronym, it is believed, of letters taken from the Lime and Cement Company directors' names.
+In 1915 the Post Master General deemed that the name Candos was too similar to Chandos in South Australia, and the name was changed to Kandos.